benjaminaaron/OntoEngine/README.md

+*This branch was created from `main` on May 6, 2022 before moving the `onto-server` directory contents up to root level and deleting the `Archive` folder.*

 # DIY Knowledge Graph
 An idea conglomerate for continuous ontologization: an ontology design assistant working with you towards continuous expansion and consolidation.